 Students intending to develop a more systematic theological context in which to understand their lay ministry, and to develop competencies in the practice of ministry, should choose courses distributed over several disciplines.
-They are also encouraged to take "The Church, The Faith, and Our World" (WYP1610).

 The M.T.S. can be used to qualify for doctoral study in the Toronto School of Theology for candidates who achieve an "A-" average and develop an academic focus with thesis during their program.
 Students who are using the M.T.S. as preparation for doctoral studies or other advanced degree work should plan their program with a view to specialization in their chosen area.